ropensci-review-tools/pkgcheck/tests/testthat/_snaps/pkgcheck/checks.md

 git hash: [](/tree/)

-- :heavy_check_mark: Package uses 'roxygen2'.
-- :heavy_multiplication_x: Package does not have a 'contributing.md' file.
-- :heavy_multiplication_x: Package does not have a 'CITATION' file.
+- :heavy_multiplication_x: Continuous integration checks unavailable (no URL in 'DESCRIPTION').
-- :heavy_multiplication_x: Package does not have a 'codemeta.json' file.
+- :heavy_multiplication_x: Package coverage is 0% (should be at least 75%).
 - :heavy_multiplication_x: These functions do not have examples: [test_fn.Rd].
+- :heavy_multiplication_x: 'DESCRIPTION' does not have a BugReports field.
+- :heavy_multiplication_x: does not have a 'CITATION' file.
+- :heavy_multiplication_x: does not have a 'codemeta.json' file.
+- :heavy_multiplication_x: does not have a 'contributing' file.
+- :heavy_multiplication_x: 'DESCRIPTION' does not have a URL field.
 - :heavy_multiplication_x: Package has at no HTML vignettes
-- :heavy_multiplication_x: Package 'DESCRIPTION' does not have a URL field.
-- :heavy_multiplication_x: Package 'DESCRIPTION' does not have a BugReports field.
-- :heavy_check_mark: Package name is available.
+- :heavy_check_mark: Package name is available
-- :heavy_multiplication_x: Continuous integration checks unavailable (no URL in 'DESCRIPTION').
-- :heavy_multiplication_x: Package coverage is 0% (should be at least 75%).
+- :heavy_multiplication_x: Statistical standards are missing
-- :heavy_check_mark: This package still has TODO standards and can not be submitted.
+- :heavy_multiplication_x: This package still has TODO standards and can not be submitted
+- :heavy_check_mark: uses 'roxygen2'.

 **Important:** All failing checks above must be addressed prior to proceeding